truth table: test_truth_table_tests

 AttributeError: module 'src.truth_table' has no attribute 'logical_true'.
 Did you mean: 'logical_nand'?

-I add the function
+• I add a function for logical_true

 the terminal shows TypeError